 Remember that people can be contagious for two days before showing ANY symptoms, then combine that with ~25% of infected people never having any symptoms, plus ~40% of people with COVID-19 not having a consistent fever…it becomes math of very small numbers very quickly.

 So in general, if a company is requiring temperature checks in addition to physical distancing, airflow management, and other sanitation procedures, that’s great.
 But temperature checks or hygiene theater alone should not provide you with any sense of security.

 Why are U.S. residents restricted from so many countries?

-Fundamentally, the lack of a coordinated Federal response has not only made it more difficult to combat the virus at home (leading to state Governors and labs competing domestically for resources), it also makes it impossible for other countries to properly evaluate the circumstances of entry for a U.S. resident.
+Fundamentally, the lack of a coordinated Federal response throughout 2020 has not only made it more difficult to combat the virus at home (leading to state Governors and labs competing domestically for resources), it also makes it impossible for other countries to properly evaluate the circumstances of entry for a U.S. resident.
 This would be true even if we didn’t have uncontrolled community spread in most areas of the country.